jonnymind/SIRPAS/Base_System/Injury_and_Damage/Damage_Type.md

 ## Damage Type

-Different sources deliver a different kind of damage type.
-Physical and mental damage types are further divided in three sub-type, which share the same pool of Damage Points per type, but towards which different characters could have higher defence.
+Physical and mental damage are further divided in sub-types towards which characters might have specific resistances.